Advocacy

 Malaika equips its girls with the belief to envision a brighter tomorrow and the resources needed to get there.
 Upon graduating from the school, Malaika seeks to place its students in internships with local companies, in technical schools, in universities and in relevant careers.
 Crucially, Malaika’s community-driven approach acts as a model that can be replicated in communities around the world.

 In 2021, Malaika’s team was deeply honored and proud to win the World Literacy Foundation’s award for significant contribution to literacy by an organization at the World Literacy Awards.
+In 2023, Malaika received the Peace and Sport Award, moreover it was shortlisted for the QS Reimagine Education Award Access Diversity & Inclusion.

 Summer 2023 marked our first graduation, where Eve became our first president of the class, sending our first cohort to international and local universities, this year (2024) Dr Maki Mandela president of our second cohort, will be sending another set of girls leaving Malaika to higher education.